fisherbyu/a-fisher-web-site/README.md

 # fisherandrew.org

-This is a Next.js application I created to showcase my interests and development ability.
+This is a Next.js application I created to showcase my interests and development skills.
 I built most of the site using [Thread-UI](https://github.com/fisherbyu/thread-ui), a UI library I built using React.
 Feel free to explore!